Shelach-Lecha. A Question of Attitude

 “The land that we traversed and scouted is an exceedingly good land.
 If the Lord is pleased with us, He will bring us into that land … Fear not the people of the country, for they are our prey: their protection has departed from them, but the Lord is with us.
 Have no fear of them!”
 (Bamidbar 14:8-9)

-What makes the difference between the Spies’ intimidation and Joshua and Caleb’s confidence?
+What is the cause of the Spies’ intimidation, as opposed to Joshua and Caleb’s confidence?

 How is it that some people see a project as feasible whereas others condemn it to failure?